DworkinLab/Audet_etal_2026_Evolution/README.md

 Beginning with the RNAseq data in a folder called 'RNA', and the reference genomes for carrolli, prolongata, and melanogaster in a folder called 'genome' and sub-directories named after each species.

-## Trimming
+## 1. Trimming
-I have 226 R1 and 226 R2 files

-first I run fastqc pre-trim - things look fine, adapters found
+I have 226 R1 and 226 R2 files.
+First I run fastqc pre-trim - things look fine, adapters found.

-next I trim with
+I trim with `bbduk.sh`.

-'bbduk.sh'

-second pass of fastqc also looks good.
+A second pass of fastqc also looks good.

+## 2. merging files

-Next I split all reads from the first run in to their own directory called run1 and the second run in to a directory called run 2, while removing the beginning of the name added by Genome Quebec.
-I then merge these in to a single file using:
+Next I split all reads from the first run in to their own directory called run1 and the second run in to a directory called run2, while removing the beginning of the name added by the sequencing centre.
+I then merge these in to a single file using: `merge.sh`

-'merge.sh'

-Next I need to find samples labelled the wrong species that I identified when blasting random sequences from the samples to look for possible issues.
-To do this I will blast every sample to the three species genomes.

-'make_blast_db.sh'

-'make_fasta_subset.sh'

-'blastin.sh'
+## 3. Blasting to make sure things look good

+Before anything, I did a quick check by blasting some sequences from each fastq using the online blast tool.
+I ientified two samples that appeared to be blasting to incorrect species (a melanogaster to a carrolli and the reverse), so I check all samples to make sure they blast best to the species which they are labelled as.

+`make_blast_db.sh`

+`make_fasta_subset.sh`

+`blastin.sh`

 I can go through the outputted 'counts' file to identify samples that are blasting to the wrong species.